Towards a net zero ÌìÃÀ´«Ã½ by 2030

 We need to increase the number of trees to help ÌìÃÀ´«Ã½ fulfil its climate emergency commitments and become a Million Tree City by 2030.

-We estimate that ÌìÃÀ´«Ã½ needs around 250,000 more trees to be planted in the next ten years on a both public and private land.
+We estimate that ÌìÃÀ´«Ã½ needs around 250,000 more trees to be planted from 2020 to 2030 on a both public and private land.

 How we got to that number

-In 2017 an i-Tree Eco survey estimated that ÌìÃÀ´«Ã½’s built-up areas had just over 700,000 trees.
+In 2017 an i-Tree Eco survey estimated that ÌìÃÀ´«Ã½’s built-up areas had just over 700,000 trees at the time this project started.
 A quarter of those trees are managed by the Council.
 The others – just over half a million – are on privately-owned land or on land owned by other public bodies.
+In the wider ÌìÃÀ´«Ã½ and more rural areas, it’s harder to calculate the number of trees but we estimate there are at least 56,000 trees in the residential areas to the west of the city and up to Queensferry.

 As with any city, the greenery in public space needs maintained.
 We’re increasing our activities to check the condition of trees, making sure they are not diseased or a danger to the public.
 Inevitably, we’ll need to remove trees which are threat to people’s safety as well as actively manage woodland.
 We estimate that around 2,000 trees a year will need to be removed, meaning we’ll lose around 20,000 trees on public spaces between 2020 and 2030.